BOOTLEGGERS LAIR

 Meanwhile, other ships sailed up the East Coast, arriving on Long Island through the barrier islands to the south.
 As America grew during the 1800s, the importance of the Eastern Seaboard to trade and commerce was undeniable.
 Fast forward more than a century to the era of Prohibition.
 A nationwide campaign against the consumption of alcoholic beverages led to the passage of the 18th Amendment in 1929, which made the manufacture, sale and transportation of liquor illegal in the United States.
 However, neither the possession or consumption of liquor was included in the law, so widespread demand remained – and enterprising business operatives stepped in to fill the void, including gangsters and bootleggers, otherwise known as “rumrunners.”

 It’s no secret that Long Island was a bootlegger’s paradise, especially the rugged, undulating terrain of the North Shore, which provided numerous spots for cover.
 But the South Shore and its barrier islands, including Fire Island, were integral to rumrunning activity, too.
 The region became a hotbed of hooch, and the opulent wealth of many of its residents did nothing to discourage the clandestine activities of the opportunistic, albeit illegal, entrepreneurs.
-No matter what the era, the “Bootleggers Trail” – which folklore suggests led north from Fire Island through towns like Islip and Patchogue, and past such landmarks as the Nissequogue River and Ships’ Hole – has played an integral role in the steady hum of commercial activity that churns through Long Island.
+No matter what the era, the “Bootleggers Trail” – which folklore suggests led north from Fire Island through towns like Islip and Patchogue, and past such landmarks as the Nissequogue River and Ships’ Hole – played an integral role in the steady hum of commercial activity that churns through Long Island.

 CONTACT